Skip to main content

 EOF

-See the Secrets Management for further information on managing secrets.
+See the Secrets Management How-to for further information on managing secrets.

 With the secret in place, the Volga webhook can be created: